lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-algebraic-apps.md

 Synchronization is often treated as an afterthought:

 - A sync job here, a webhook there, some ad-hoc reconciliation in a worker, and some extra code in the request path "just to be safe".
-- Each integration (CRM, billing, analytics, local caches, offline devices) ends up with its own sync strategy.
+- Each integration (e.g. CRM, local caches, offline devices) ends up with its own sync strategy.

 As a result:

 - There is no explicit model of where a piece of data is canonical and which storages are caches or replicas.
 - Conflict resolution rules are implemented informally and inconsistently.
-- Offline-first behaviour is hard to reason about, because everything depends on "how this particular component decided to sync".
+- Offline-first behavior is hard to reason about, because everything depends on "how this particular component decided to sync".

-What I would like instead

-Treat sync as a graph of Storages and Sync strategies:
+*We could do better* by treating sync as a graph of Storages and Sync strategies:

 - Each entity declares a canonical storage (e.g. "clients live canonically in HubSpot").
 - Other storages (IndexedDB, Postgres, Redis, another service) are caches or projections.